-There are plenty of events to enjoy throughout the Sunshine State, for lovers, singles, and families alike.
+There are plenty of events to enjoy throughout the Sunshine State for lovers, singles, and families alike.

-- Universal Orlando Mardi Gras (early February through April): Universal Orlando will be transformed into the "Big Easy" with its annual one-of-a-kind Mardi Gras celebration featuring parades, live music, and much more.
+- Universal Orlando Mardi Gras: Between February 1 and April 2, Universal Orlando will be transformed into the Big Easy nightly with its annual Mardi Gras celebration.
+It'll feature parades, live music, colorful costumes, Cajun food, and much more.

 February Travel Tips